AlexanderRhodenUom/Printable-Kinematic-Structures-for-Teaching/README.md

 Tree supports were used where necessary.

 > [!NOTE]
-> Due to a variety of factors such as differences in 3D printers and filament quality these settings may not yield the same results in terms of model quality.
-Therefore this settings are provided as a guidance amnd it is important to adjust the them to match the specific capabilities of your printer.
+> Due to various factors such as differences in 3D printers and filament quality these settings may not yield the same results regarding model quality.
+Therefore these settings are provided as guidance and it is important to adjust them to match the specific capabilities of your printer.

 ## Assembly Instructions